altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~A silence hung in the small classroom~
 *Ozmind pushed his glasses closer to his eyes.*
 ~In the back, Erin had her hand raised still~
-'give someone else a chance - or...'
+'Give someone else a chance - or...'
 "Erin?"
 "Its you, and every reference to you."
 ~Erin's smug smile irked Ozmind~